 Although those who suffer from Parkinson’s disease are prone to sexual dysfunction, many authorities believe poor sexual health is not always a side effect of the disease.

-Parkinson’s Disease negatively affects the nervous system and therefore affects a man’s ability to obtain or retain an erection, can jeopardize blood flow to the penis, and causes rigidity and pain also experienced during sexual encounters.
-Depression is also a side effect seen in patients with Parkinson’s Disease,but may be caused more by the fear and anxiety of being diagnosed with the disease.
+Parkinson’s Disease negatively affects the nervous system and therefore affects a man’s ability to obtain or retain an erection, can jeopardize blood flow to the penis, and can sometimes cause rigidity or pain during sexual encounters.
+Depression is also a side effect seen in patients with Parkinson’s Disease, but may be caused more by the fear and anxiety of being diagnosed with the disease.

 Because many patients experience depression after a diagnosis, doctors will usually suggest an anti-depressant to help manage the depression.
 In most cases, however, anti-depressants can be a primary cause of sexual dysfunction.